A natural setting

 Camp Quaranup provides the perfect launch-pad for school groups exploring the natural wonders of Torndirrup National Park and a range of regional-based excursions as well as the friendly hospitality of the team at Camp Quaranup.

 Camp Quaranup is located 20 minutes South of Albany in the Great Southern region of WA.
 It is an easy journey for Albany-based guests and a great base for regional, interstate or overseas guests.

 Catering is available at Camp Quaranup for all groups staying in the main dormitories, provided by our qualified chef.
 View our current school and community menu and pricing below.

 Contact the camp directly on 08 9844 4087 or via email and they will be happy to tailor a package to meet your group's needs.

 Self-catering is available for guests staying in the Nurses Quarters and Isolation Hospital.

-Camp Quaranup is administered through the Department of Sport and Recreation.
+Camp Quaranup is administered through the Sport and Recreation (WA).
 The camp management team consists of:

 Department of Education guidelines

 The adventure recreation programs at Camp Quaranup meet or exceed the Department of Education's (DoE) Guidelines for Outdoor Education and Recreation Activities.
 In consideration of specific environments at the site, variations from the department's guidelines exist to increase safety.